chef/monitoring-integration-automate/prometheus/Prometheus_Reference_Metrics_List.md

 # Reference Metrics List

 The following section lists/documents the metrics collected by various exporters used for Chef Managed Automate HA implementation.
-The similar metrics may be collected from aws hosted deployments.
+Similar metrics may be collected from AWS-hosted deployments.

 ## Disclaimer

-The following metrics are recommended to monitor Chef Automate HA implementation.These metrics provides guidance to use and built monitoring rules and dashboard based on these metrics.
-However, the actual usage and adoption of metrics depends on each organizational infrastructure monitoring policies.
+The following metrics are recommended to monitor Chef Automate HA implementation.
+These metrics guide how to use and build monitoring rules and dashboards based on these metrics.
+However, the actual usage and adoption of metrics depend on each organizational infrastructure monitoring policy.

 ## System Metrics